Click here to see Utrust on Facebook

 The Trust was designed as an umbrella organization under which any type of insurance services could be offered to local school boards in Tennessee.
 Of the seven school boards represented by the charter trustees of the Tennessee School Boards Insurance Trust, only two, DeKalb County and Hardin County, actually became members of the Trust.

 At the time most school boards in Tennessee were tax-paying boards.
 Under this plan, the state collected 1½% of the first $6000 of taxable payroll per employee from each local school board and in turn paid unemployment claims on behalf of the board.
-The Tennessee School Boards Insurance Trust began by reducing the rate paid by local boards– most by 50%– thus significantly cutting the cost to the school boards that became members of the Trust.
-Unlike the state fund, unused funds of the TSBIT would be held and used for the benefit of the membership as determined exclusively by the trustees.
+The Tennessee School Boards Insurance Trust began by reducing the rate paid by local boards by 50%, significantly cutting the cost to the school boards that became members of the Trust.
+Unlike the state fund, unused funds of the TSBIT would be held and used for the benefit of the membership as determined by the trustees.
 Member boards had no individual liability nor any individual claim to any surplus generated.

 Thereafter, trustees established a formula for determining individual rates for each member board based upon that board’s unemployment claims experience.
 In December 1980 with a membership of 35 systems, the fund reserve stood at $119,363.59.